KrishnaChamarthy/KrishnaChamarthy/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer and a machine learning enthusiast! 💻
+I'm a Full-Stack Web Developer and a Machine Learning Enthusiast! 💻
 </h2>

 I'm a full-stack web developer and machine learning enthusiast with a passion for building efficient, scalable solutions.
 Here, you’ll find projects that span web development, data science, and machine learning experiments.